HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials/tutorial_gwswuse.rst

 WaterGap-2.2e mode
 ##################

+This example reproduces :ref:`Table 6 <results_gwswuse_standard>` from the WatergGAP 2.2.e paper [1]_, presenting global sectoral water withdrawals (WU), consumptive water use (CU), and groundwater use fractions as simulated by WaterGAP v2.2e for the period 1991–2019.

+The required data processing steps are applied to generate aggregated values for water withdrawals and consumptive use over time.

-here the monthly data (monthly potential irrigation consumptive water use  is already multiplied by the annual relative shares of AAI to AEI (fraction_aai_aei).  here data recieved have corretcetd  consumptive use for irrigation for the years 2006 to upwards.
+In the 2.2.e paper [1]_, monthly potential irrigation consumptive water use values are already scaled by the annual relative shares of AAI to AEI (fraction_aai_aei).
+The dataset used provides corrected values for irrigation consumptive use from 2006 onward.

-In the example below, we will be running (2019) and go through the necessary steps, step-by-step.

 **Prerequisites:** You will need to clone ReGWSWUSE and create an environment to run it in.
 If you haven't done so already follow the :ref:`tutorial above <installation_guide_gwswuse>` for this.